alensiljak/gnucash-portfolio/README.md

 The app is located in the `/app` directory.

 It is intended to run on a desktop workstation, with direct access to the GnuCash book file, stored as an SQLite database.

-To run, simply run the app folder with Python.
-I.e. `python app` from the root.

 ## Benefits